Nucleus2014/covid-19/README.md

 * `-sym`/`--symmetry`: If the pose is symmetric, include a symdef file.
 * `-memb`/`--membrane`: Declare if the protein is a membrane protein.
 * `-mspan`/`--span_file`: If the pose is a membrane protein, include a spanfile.
-* `-cut`/`--cut_region_by_chains`: if multiple fasta files input or only a part of regions to be mutated, regions are needed to be defined in the same order of fasta files order. example: "A,C,B"
+* `-cut`/`--cut_region_by_chains`: if multiple fasta files input or only a part of regions to be mutated, regions are needed to be defined in the same order of fasta files order. example: "A C B"
 * `-pmm`/`--is_pdb_index_match_mutant`: if pdb index matches mutant index, then set this flag to avoid pairwise alignment which costs much time and not so accurate for those alignments with many gaps.
 * `-op`/`--only_protein`: Giving a flag of -op will prevent ligands and RNA motifs from repacking.